Coloring Problems on Bipartite Graphs of Small Diameter: Introduction

 \section{Introduction}

-Graph coloring problems are among the most fundamental and studied problems in graph theory, due to its practical and theoretical importance.
-A \emph{proper coloring} of a graph $G$ is a function $f : V(G) \to \mathbb{N}$ such that $f(u) \neq f(v)$ for every $uv \in E(G)$, and the $k$-\textsc{Coloring} problem asks whether a given graph $G$ admits a proper coloring using at most $k$ colors.
-It is well-known that the $k$-\textsc{Coloring} problem is $\NP$-complete for every fixed $k \geq 3$~\cite{Karp72}.
+Graph coloring problems are among the most fundamental and studied problems in graph theory, due to their practical and theoretical importance.
+A \emph{proper coloring} of a graph $G$ is a function $f : V(G) \to \mathbb{N}$ such that $f(u) \neq f(v)$ for every edge $uv \in E(G)$, and the $k$-\textsc{Coloring} problem asks whether a given graph $G$ admits a proper coloring using at most $k$ colors.
+A well-known result by Karp~\cite{Karp72} shows that the $k$-\textsc{Coloring} problem is $\NP$-complete for every fixed $k \geq 3$.
 In this paper, we study two of the most general coloring problems: \emph{list coloring} and \emph{graph homomorphism}.

 In the $k$-\textsc{List Coloring} problem, we are given a graph $G$ together with a function $L$ which assigns to each $u\in V(G)$ a subset of allowed colors with $|L(u)| \leq k$ for every $u \in V(G)$.
 This is called a \emph{list assignment of $G$}.
-The question is whether $G$ admits a proper coloring $f$ such that $f(u)\in L(u)$ for every $u\in V(G)$; if the answer is ``{\sc yes}'', we say that $G$ is \emph{$L$-colorable}.
+The question is whether $G$ admits a proper coloring $f$ such that $f(u)\in L(u)$ for every $u\in V(G)$; if the answer is \yes, we say that $G$ is \emph{$L$-colorable}.
+If $G$ is $L$-colorable for every list assignment $L$ satisfying $|L(v)| \ge k$ for every $v \in V(G)$, we say that $G$ is \emph{$k$-choosable}.

 Observe that this generalizes the $k$-\textsc{Coloring} problem: it suffices to consider $L(u) =\{1,\ldots,k\}$ for every $u \in V(G)$.
-Thus $k$-\textsc{List Coloring} is $\NP$-complete for every fixed $k\ge 3$ \cite{Karp72,H.81}.
-Another natural coloring problem that can be modeled as a list coloring problem is the $k$-\textsc{Precoloring Extension} problem, where some vertices have fixed colors; these precolored vertices therefore have lists of size $1$, while the remaining ones all have list equal to $\{1,\ldots,k\}$.
+Thus $k$-\textsc{List Coloring} is $\NP$-complete for every fixed $k\ge 3$; this was shown by Holyer~\cite{H.81} and Karp~\cite{Karp72}.
+Another natural coloring problem that can be modeled as a list coloring problem is the \textsc{$k$-Precoloring Extension} problem, where some vertices have fixed colors and the goal is to extend this precoloring to a proper $k$-coloring of $G$.
+Thus we can model this problem as a list coloring problem by assigning a list of size $1$ to each of the precolored vertices, and a list equal to $\{1, \ldots, k\}$ to the remaining ones.
+From now on, we denote this problem by \kPre{k}.